What is membrane nitrogen generation?

 How Does Membrane Technology Work?

+To understand how nitrogen generators work, we must look at the internal components.
 With a nitrogen membrane generator, small membrane modules store polymer fibres inside.
-These are numerous and hollow, to allow both air flow and permeation to occur.
+These consist of thousands of hollow fibres which allow both air flow and the separation process to occur.

 Permeation: What is it?